 Parkland College Eligibility Policies and Procedures comply with the Rehabilitation Act of 1973, Section 504, and the Americans with Disabilities Act of 1990.
-Documents providing evidence of disability must be presented to the Office of Disability Services om room X148 and a confidential file established before academic accommodations may be approved and implemented.
+Documents providing evidence of disability must be presented to the Office of Disability Services and a confidential file established before academic accommodations may be approved and implemented.

 Reasonable accommodations are determined based on the current impact of the disability on academic performance.

 The College reserves the right to modify documentation requirements to be consistent with current best practices in higher education.
-In general, the our office strives to align with the principles and recommendations of the Association on Higher Education and Disability (AHEAD), the leading organization for postsecondary disability service providers.
+In general, our office strives to align with the principles and recommendations of the Association on Higher Education and Disability (AHEAD), the leading organization for postsecondary disability service providers.

 Eligibility for accommodations at Parkland College is determined when students enroll and present their requests to the Office of Disability Services.
 Even if students have been granted accommodations at the high school or elementary school level, or at another college or university, their documentation must be evaluated for current college-level needs.
-A school plan such as a summary of performance plan, individualized education plan, neuropsychological, or 504 plan will be given every consideration.
+A school plan such as a summary of performance plan, individualized education plan (IEP), neuropsychological, or 504 plan will be given every consideration.

 The Director of Disability Services reserves the right to amend documentation requirements as appropriate on a case-by-case basis.

 Students with temporary impairments such as recovery from surgery or other injuries are not covered under Section 504 or the Americans with Disabilities Act.
 There is no legal requirement to provide classroom accommodations in these situations.
 However, students with temporary impairments are encouraged to contact us for evaluation for possible services that may allow the student to remain enrolled.
 These students will be asked to provide verification of their illness/injury and its impact on their ability to function in the college environment.